 12. They Should Use Professional Equipment

 The use of professional equipment is an enormous factor when it comes to DJs.
 If they do not show you pictures of their equipment, set up a time to meet with them so you can listen to the equipment and see their set up.
-Many home stereo equipment pieces do not work well in different room conditions, so make sure the DJ can verify his equipment is professional grade.
+Many home stereo equipment pieces do not work well in different room conditions, so ensure the DJ can verify his equipment is professional grade.

 13. Make Sure You Have a Contract for their services

 Take your time when deciding on a DJ to make sure you find the right fit for your event.
-Each DJ has their own style, personality, and specialties, so get to know them in order to hire a DJ that mixes well with you and your guests.
+Each DJ has their own style, personality, and specialties, so get to know them to hire a DJ that mixes well with you and your guests.
 Even with all these tips and different aspects to focus on that may be stressful, entertainment is meant to be fun.
 Enjoy the process and avoid overwhelming yourself with the decision!